Blaumeise03/bluemap/README.md

 * [Credits](#credits)
 <!-- TOC -->

+> This project is still work in progress.
+The API might change until the version 1.0.0 is released.
+If you decide to
+> already use it, please make sure to pin the version in your requirements.txt file.
+Until version 1.0.0 is released,
+> minor versions might contain breaking changes.
+I will try to keep the changes as minimal as possible, but I cannot
+> guarantee that there will be no breaking changes.

+> If you find a bug or have a feature request, please open an issue on GitHub.

 # Overview
 As stated before, this project is implemented in C++ and Cython.
 The C++ part is responsible for the rendering of the influence layer, and the calculation of the owner label positions.